Alluxio/alluxio/docs/en/Command-Line-Interface.md

 ## count
-The `count` command outputs the number of files and folders matching a prefix as well as the total size of the files. `Count` works recursively and accounts for any nested directories and files. `Count` is best utilized when the user has some predefined naming conventions for their files.
+The `count` command outputs the number of files and folders matching a prefix as well as the total size of the files. `count` works recursively and accounts for any nested directories and files. `count` is best utilized when the user has some predefined naming conventions for their files.

 For example, if data files are stored by their date, `count` can be used to determine the number of